Starting a blog is incredibly rewarding.

 Starting this blog–Daring to Live Fully–is one of the best decisions I’ve ever made.
 I use my blog for all of the following:

-- As a creativity outlet and as a way to express myself.
+- As a creative outlet and as a way to express myself.

 - As a medium for fleshing out my ideas.